darlose04/Stats-App/README.md

     -Have separate pages for hitters and pitchers
     - Figure out how to automatically populate the stats tables from a CSV or other spreadsheet format
     - Figure out how to automatically update the stats tables every day
+    - Will need to eventually style everything, but that can wait until near the end